FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

 ## Retrieving location Data

 Before plotting locations, we need to obtain the data first.
-For this purpose, we will be utilizing the [Edenburg Open Public Transportation API](https://tfe-opendata.readme.io/docs/getting-started).
+For this purpose, we will utilize the [Edenburg Open Public Transportation API](https://tfe-opendata.readme.io/docs/getting-started).
 This API provides the live locations of all public buses and trams, enabling us to access the necessary data for plotting on our Dashboard 2.0.

-1. Drag an inject node onto the canvas and set the repeat property to a 20-second interval.
+1. Drag an **Inject** node onto the canvas and set the repeat property to a 20-second interval.
-2. Drag an HTTP request node onto the canvas, select the GET method, and enter `https://tfe-opendata.com/api/v1/vehicle_locations` in the URL field.
+2. Drag an **HTTP request** node onto the canvas, select the **GET** method, and enter `https://tfe-opendata.com/api/v1/vehicle_locations` in the URL field.
 Since this API is open to all, we don't need to use environment variables.
 However, for private APIs, it's recommended to use [environment variables](/blog/2023/01/environment-variables-in-node-red) for added security.

 !["Screenshot of the HTTP request node configuration for retrieving data from the API"](./images/mapping-location-on-dashboard-2-http-request-node.png "Screenshot of the HTTP request node configuration for retrieving data from the API"){data-zoomable}

-3. Connect the inject node output to the http request node's input.
+3. Connect the **Inject** node output to the **HTTP request** node's input.

 ## Formatting Location Data

 The public URL we are using returns an array of JSON in string format.
 We need to parse that JSON array before using it.
 Additionally, we need to format the data to ensure that we are passing it in the correct format, as the Worldmap custom node requires.

-1. Drag a JSON node onto the canvas, and select that action to Always convert to a javascript object.
+1. Drag a **JSON** node onto the canvas, and select that Action to **Always convert to a javascript object**.

 !["Screenshot of the JSON node configuration for parsing string JSON"](./images/mapping-location-on-dashboard-2-json-node.png "Screenshot of the JSON node configuration for parsing string JSON"){data-zoomable}

-2. Drag the change node onto the canvas, and set the `msg.payload` to `msg.payload.vehicles`.
+2. Drag the **Change** node onto the canvas, and set the `msg.payload` to `msg.payload.vehicles`.

 !["Screenshot of the Change node setting the payload to the vehicles JSON array containing actual vehicle location data"](./images/mapping-location-on-dashboard-2-change-node.png "Screenshot of the Change node setting the payload to the vehicles JSON array containing actual vehicle location data"){data-zoomable}

-3. Drag a function node onto the canvas and paste the following code into it.
+3. Drag a **Function** node onto the canvas and paste the following code into it.

 ```javascript
 // Extract the payload data from the message